open-edge-insights/eii-core/docker_setup/README.md

     > 1. Please note: `cp -f resolv.conf /etc/resolv.conf` line in `compose_startup.sh` needs to be commented in non-proxy environment before
     > starting it off.

 2. Follow [VisualHmiClient/README.md](../VisualHmiClient/README.md) to setup Visual HMI client either natively (due to dependencies, this works only on Ubuntu) or dockerized version.

+   **Note**: VisualHmiClient is a sample python gRPC/OPCUA client created by us for demonstrating the usage of `ImageStore` and `DataBusAbstraction` distribution libs package.
+If one wants to develop a similar app, one can make use of the `ImageStore` and `DataBusAbstraction` python clients available at `/opt/intel/eta/dist_libs` to receive classified images and their metadata.

-3. If working with video file i.e, `CONFIG_FILE` is set to `factory.json` in [.env](.env), by default the video frames are ingested in loop by `ia_video_ingestion` container.
+3. If working with video file i.e, `CONFIG_FILE` is set to `factory.json` in [.env](.env), by default the video frames are ingested in loop by
+   `ia_video_ingestion` container.
 One can also restart ia_video_ingestion container manually by running:
    `docker restart ia_video_ingestion`

 ### Post Installation Verification

 1. To check if all the ETA images are built successfully, use cmd: `docker images|grep ia` and all containers are running, use cmd: `docker ps` (`one should see all the dependency containers and ETA containers up and running`).
 If you see issues where the build is failing due to non-reachability to Internet, please ensure you have correctly configured proxy settings and restarted docker service.
 Even after doing this, if you are running into the same issue, please add below instrcutions to all the dockerfiles in `docker_setup\dockerfiles` at the top after the LABEL instruction and retry the building ETA images:

     ```sh
     ENV http_proxy http://proxy.iind.intel.com:911